top of page

 Communication hurdles…

-Some people (as incredibly friendly and as helpful as they most
+Some people, as incredibly friendly and helpful as they

 General observations about Japan so far: